wadlo/Godot-Shapes-and-Lines/README.md

 ### Attribution

 Attribution is not required, but appreciated.
 If you would like to credit, please attribute to "Wadlo", "@wadlo" or attach a link to our discord: https://discord.gg/Jyb4fKCbMq

+# Contributing

+If you would like to contribute, we'd love to have you!
+Add your suggestions into the "Issues" tab or reach out on Discord.